Why she is significant?

 Her voyages became shorter as Americans consumed more fuel and her size became too small to merit sending her very far.
 She went out of service in 1994 after her engine crankshaft was damaged.

 September 2006, she became the base of operations for PortSide NewYork.
 In January-February 2007, she underwent hull repairs and maintenance for the first time in 16 years.
-PortSide's offices moved aboard in July 2007.Ship plans
+PortSide's offices moved aboard in July 2007.Ship plans/blueprints

-Our Guide to the words for ship parts.
+Our guide to the words for ship parts.

 LOA 171', beam 31.5. draft 1'5' bow, 8' stern